Safest Teeth Whiteners

 The common signs of tooth decay include:

 Demineralization is when the minerals in the tooth enamel, primarily calcium, decrease.
-This occurs when acids produced by bacteria eat at the minerals in the outermost layer of the tooth.
+This occurs when acids produced by bacteria eat at the minerals in the outermost layers of teeth.

 Demineralization may cause white spots to appear on the teeth.
 You may be able to reverse demineralization at home by brushing with fluoride toothpaste and flossing.